gvwilson/thirdbit/src/fiction/iffy/index.md

 and beside it someone had written,
 "Why does everything have to end???"

-Iffy ran her fingers over the pictures of *Odocoileus hemionus* and *Corvus caurinus*.
+She ran her fingers over the pictures of *Odocoileus hemionus* and *Corvus caurinus*.
 The forest was long gone,
 and the deer,
 but Iffy had decided to believe that some of the crows had survived.